unification-com/docs/src/mainchain/software/cosmovisor/install_statesync_cosmovisor.md

-# Install Cosmovisor and Sync using statesync
+# Install und, Cosmovisor and optionally Sync using statesync

 :::tip Note
 This guide is for fresh node installations.
 For existing nodes migrating to `cosmovisor`, please